samcottle/freecodecamp/README.md

 # The freecodecamp repo
 Hello,

 I'm learning to code, via [freecodecamp](https://www.freecodecamp.org).
-This is the repo I use for publishing my freecodecamp project files.
+This is the repo I use for publishing my freecodecamp project files and notes.

 Cheers,